Temitope746/temitope746/README.md

 ### About me :rocket:

-I am a Mathematician, Computational & Data Scientist.
-My work revolves around mathematical and machine learning model, risk management, and customer and marketing analytics.
-I have worked as a data scientist, mathematician, learning and development consultant for more than 8 years in banking, consulting, marketing, and education.
+I'm a Mathematician, Data Scientist, and Computational Biologist.
+My work evolves developing mathematical models, machine learning models, risk management, customer and marketing analytics.
+I have worked as a data scientist, mathematician, learning and development consultant for more than 8 years in the banking, consulting, marketing, and education.

 I have a strong background in mathematics, machine learning, data science, and statistics with experience in the payment industry, financial industry, Information technology, US goverment national laboratory, and academia.
-I am currently a data scientist and technology manager at the leading payment industry company in the United States.
+I am currently a data scientist and technology training manager at the leading payment industry company in the United States.
+I am very open to research collaboration in Artificial Intelligence and mathematical modeling.

 - 📫 How to reach me: **temitopebenson@yahoo.com**